 | VA benefits eligible | Yes (at VA-approved schools) | Yes |

 The hidden cost most comparisons ignore is time.
-Four years at university means four years of foregone salary, typically $120,000–$200,000 at entry IT rates.
-An accelerated technical college program costs 1–2 years of foregone income.
+Four years at university means four years of foregone salary — typically $120,000–$200,000 at entry IT rates.
+A technical college program costs 1–2 years of foregone income.
 That’s a $100,000–$140,000 difference before you count a dollar of tuition.

-For entry-level IT support, network administration, and cybersecurity analyst roles, the data consistently shows that employers care more about certifications and demonstrated skills than where you went to school.
+For entry-level IT support, network administration, and cybersecurity analyst roles, research consistently shows that employers prioritize certifications and demonstrated skills over institutional prestige.
 CompTIA’s 2024 workforce study found that 91% of hiring managers consider IT certifications valuable or very valuable in the hiring process.

-Here’s where four-year degrees hold an advantage.
-Many senior engineer, CISO, director, and VP-level roles at large corporations require a bachelor’s degree as a non-negotiable hiring filter.
-If you’re aiming at corporate leadership in a large enterprise or a government position with specific education requirements, a four-year degree provides a higher ceiling.
+This is where four-year degrees hold a clear advantage.
+Many senior engineer, CISO, director, and VP-level roles at large enterprises require a bachelor’s degree as a non-negotiable filter.
+If you’re aiming at corporate leadership or government positions with specific education requirements, a four-year degree provides a higher ceiling.

-That said, advanced certifications like CISSP, CISM, and OSCP — which require work experience rather than formal education — can compensate for the absence of a degree in many senior technical roles.
+That said, advanced certifications like CISSP, CISM, and OSCP, which require demonstrated work experience rather than formal education can compensate for the absence of a degree in many senior technical roles.

-The trade school vs college debate often misses a middle path that solves most of the problems with both options: accredited technical colleges that award both degrees and industry certifications.
+The trade school vs college debate often overlooks a middle path that solves most of the problems with both: accredited technical colleges that award both degrees and industry certifications.

 For many IT roles — especially entry-level cybersecurity, IT support, and networking — a trade school certificate paired with strong industry certifications can be equally competitive.
 For senior management or certain government positions, a bachelor’s degree holds a meaningful advantage.